microsoft/AutoBrewML/README.md

 <br/>
 Anomalies are not always bad data, instead they can reveal data trends which play a key role in predictions sometimes.
 Hence it is important to analyze the anomalies thus  pointed but not get rid of them blindly.

+# Feature Selection
+Feature selection is the process of reducing the number of input variables when developing a predictive model.
+It is desirable to reduce the number of input variables to both reduce the computational cost of modeling and, in some cases, to improve the performance of the model.
+We consider different techniques to select the most important features.

+<br/>**1.
+Fetures Selection based on Decision tree Regressor/Classifier**
+<br/>Decision tree algorithms like classification and regression trees (CART) offer importance scores based on the reduction in the criterion used to select split points, like Gini or entropy.
+We can use the CART algorithm for feature importance implemented in scikit-learn as the DecisionTreeRegressor and DecisionTreeClassifier classes.
+After being fit, the model provides a feature_importances_ property that can be accessed to retrieve the relative importance scores for each input feature.

+<br/>**2.
+Fetures Selection based on Correlation matrix**
+<br/>A correlation is a number between -1 and 1 that indicates the extent to which two variables are linearly related.
+<br/>The correlation coefficient has values between -1 to 1
+<br/>-A value closer to 0 implies weaker correlation (exact 0 implying no correlation).
+<br/>-A value closer to 1 implies stronger positive correlation.
+<br/>-A value closer to -1 implies stronger negative correlation.
+<br/>We get the Correlation matrix, drill down our search to one of the two triangles of matrix, check which features are highly correlated (beyond a threshold say .9) and drop one of the two features.

+<br/>**3.
+Fetures Selection based on Variance Threshold**
+<br/>Remove all features which variance doesn’t meet some threshold.
+We assume that features with a higher variance may contain more useful information, but note that we are not taking the relationship between feature variables or feature and target variables into account.

+<br/>**4.
+Feature Importance**
+<br/>To improve the efficiency and effectiveness of a predictive model on the problem, we can apply Feature importance since it provides us with a basis for dimensionality reduction and feature selection.
+It refers to a class of techniques that assign a score to input features based on how useful they are at predicting a target variable.
+Feature importance scores provide insight into the dataset.
+The relative scores highlight which features may be the most relevant to the target, and the converse, which features are the least relevant.
+We are using ML Interpret and Exploration classes so that from a wide number of variables, we can pick those variables only that provide maximum variability along the prediction column of these classes.
+We can choose out of two flavors of feature importance implementations on need basis that is: Global (Based on whole dataset, aggregated value) and Local (Record to record basis).
+Local measures focus on the contribution of features for a specific prediction, whereas global measures take all predictions into account.
+<br/>To generate an explanation for AutoML models, we also use the MimicWrapper class.
+<br/>We can initialize the MimicWrapper with these parameters:
+<br/>-The explainer setup object
+<br/>-Your workspace
+<br/>-A surrogate model to explain the fitted_model automated ML model
+<br/>-The automl_run object where the engineered explanations will be uploaded

 # Azure Auto ML Trigger
 <br/>